-As night closed in on Cookie and Nicole they huddled closer together in the smelly box.
+As night closed in, Cookie and Nicole huddled closer together in the smelly fruit box.
 It was late and they longed for their mother’s warmth in the cool night air.
-While they dozed they were aware of hollowness deep inside their tiny bodies.
-They had searched every inch of the box for any remaining trace of the puppy mush, but there was nothing left; not even a smear of gravy to be found in the stained newspapers.
-They noticed their water bowl missing as well.
+After their nap, they became aware of a hollowness deep within their tiny bodies.
+They had searched every inch of the box for more of the puppy mush, but there was nothing left, not even a trace and their water bowl had gone missing, too.

 A distant howl sounded from the surrounding trees whose whispers echoed around them.
-For a brief moment they thought it was their mother who had found them.
+For a brief moment, they thought their mother had found them.
 As the sound drew closer they caught a whiff of something new and frightening.
 The scent made the fur on their shoulders stand up.
 A twig snapped as the creature made its way closer and closer.
 Nicole whimpered pitifully.

 “Quiet!”
 Cookie hissed.
 All her puppy senses screamed out a silent alarm at the approach of the predator.
 “Don’t move,” she instructed her sister.
 Together they waited, still as statues, hoping for the animal to pass them by unnoticed.